phase2/grunt-drupal-tasks/CONFIG.md

 ### Proxying Grunt Tasks

-Many themes come with their own Grunt integration.
-In those cases you can configure Grunt-Drupal-Tasks for awareness of that and remove the theme from most handling.
+Many themes come with their own tooling, possibly grunt-based as well.
+In those cases you can configure Grunt-Drupal-Tasks for awareness of that and opt the theme out of most handling.

-In order to exclude your theme from handling, specify the `proxy` property in your Drupal project's Gruntconfig.json.
+In order to exclude your theme from grunt-drupal-tasks control, specify the `proxy` property in your Drupal project's Gruntconfig.json for the theme.

 ```
 "legionaire": {